 Causes of secondary adrenal insufficiency may include:

-- Some medications – inflammatory disorders such as rheumatoid arthritis and asthma are often treated with prolonged or high-dose steroids (glucocorticoid replacements).
+- glucocorticoid medications – inflammatory disorders such as rheumatoid arthritis and asthma are often treated with prolonged or high-dose steroids (glucocorticoid replacements).
 If the dose is suddenly stopped, or not reduced by appropriate tapering measures, the pituitary gland may respond by failing to produce enough ACTH.
-This situation can sometimes be reversed.
+This situation can sometimes be reversed

-Treatment for secondary Addison's disease is with glucocorticoid replacement only.
+Treatment for secondary Addison's disease is with glucocorticoid (cortisol) replacement only.

 The symptoms of Addisonian crisis include: